msjonker/dox-blog/README.md

 Search against article body and title.
 An article that contains the same word twice would have a relevancy score that is higher than an article which only contains the searched word once.
-Title of the article should have a havier relevancy weight.
+Title of the article should have a heavier relevancy weight.
 ```

 ## What to Expect after you Submit